anaef/nginx-lws/doc/Installation.md

 1. If you require a Lua version other than 5.4, edit the `config` file in the nginx-lws directory, and change the `lws_lua` variable accordingly.
 1. Determine your NGINX version by typing `nginx -v`.
+1. Obtain the NGINX source code corresponding to your installed NGINX:
-1. Download the [NGINX source code](https://nginx.org/download/) with the identified version, and unpack it into a sibling folder of the nginx-lws directory.
+   - If you built NGINX from source, download the identified version of the [NGINX source code](https://nginx.org/download/) and unpack it into a sibling folder of the nginx-lws directory.
+   - If you installed NGINX using a distribution package, obtain the matching source package as described by your distribution.
+For example, after enabling source repositories on Ubuntu, run `apt-get source "nginx=$(dpkg-query -W -f='${source:Version}' nginx)"` in the parent directory of nginx-lws.
 1. In the NGINX directory, run
 `./configure --with-compat --with-threads --add-dynamic-module=../nginx-lws`.
 If debug logging is required, add `--with-debug`.